 - The recipe calls for 1/2 cup of cashews, but those can be replaced with beans.
 You might even want to do a combination of both to reduce the calories slightly but still have the creamy cashew flavor.

-- In a blender or food processor, add all 8 of the first ingredients: cashews (or white beans), almond milk, mayo, lemon juice, garlic, salt, pepper, and ground mustard.
+- Add all 8 of the first ingredients: beans (or raw cashews), almond milk, a half-cup of the mayo, lemon juice, garlic, salt, pepper, and ground mustard.
 Blend until very smooth.

-- Pour into a bowl and add the defrosted and drained spinach.
+- Pour the mixture from your blender into a bowl and add the defrosted and drained spinach.
 Stir until incorporated well.
 This will take a couple of minutes to thoroughly distribute the spinach.

 - Serve with oil-free Mary’s Gone Crackers, chips, carrots, celery, or any other veggies of your choice.
 It's also fabulous in a sourdough bread bowl where you can use the bread chunks as dippers.